 We’ve been fortunate enough to have a playroom basically since Millie grew out of her crib.
-The girls really enjoying sharing a room which means we have extra space for a dedicated playroom.
+The girls really enjoy sharing a room which means we have extra space for a dedicated playroom.
 I’ve recently gotten requests to share some kids’ playroom ideas so today I’m sharing how we organize our playroom, why it works for us, and some additional ideas that can work in any space.

 Instead of each child having their own bedrooms, the girls share a room, and we use our spare bedroom as the girls’ playroom.
-We had a similar set up in our old house but I prefer it even more in this house because it keeps all of the toys out of our living room.
+We had a similar setup in our old house but I prefer it even more in this house because it keeps all of the toys out of our living room.
 On occasion the girls will bring a few toys down to play in the living room or a project to work on at the table but overall, they keep their stuff in the playroom.
 This makes cleaning up much easier and keeps our downstairs looking presentable most of the time.

-Kids Playroom Ideas
+Kids Budget Friendly Playroom Ideas

 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Click here to read my full disclosure policy.

 These shelves are the primary storage space in the room.
 We’ve organized the girls’ things using baskets and bins.
-I’m a huge fan of baskets and bins, storing like items, and making it easy for the kids’ to put things back in their place.
+I’m a huge fan of baskets and bins, storing like items, and making it easy for the kids to put things back in their place.
 On the bottom shelf in the larger milk crate baskets, store toys like Barbies, play food, and baby dolls and their accessories.

-One important solution for keeping somethings organized in this playroom is the use of a label maker.
+One important solution for keeping some things organized in this playroom is the use of a label maker.
 I love my label maker and use it all around our house.
 I especially love it for adding labels in the girls’ playroom.
 In addition to adding labels on clear containers like these, you can also add labels to tags for baskets as a way to keep those items organized as well.

 We use this four cubby shelf as a little shop of sorts.
 We do a lot of pretend play so there are many tea parties.
 We play a lot of restaurant or ice cream parlor.
 I keep those items that get the most use out on the shelf so that they are more easily accessible instead of diving through the play food basket.

 On the other side of the room, we have a small art station set up.
-This ALEX drawer unit used to store all the tiny toys in our old playroom.
+This ALEX drawer unit is used to store all the tiny toys in our old playroom.
 Now it stores some art supplies such as paper, loose parts, etc as well as miscellaneous toys (read: happy meal toys or other freebies my kids just cannot part with).